 - Jeffrey Franke, Assistant Dean and Chief of Staff

-- Elizabeth Beise, Associate Provost for Programs and Planning
+- Elizabeth Beise, Associate Provost, Academic Planning and Programs, Provost's Representative

 Staff: Amanda Strausser, Assistant to the Dean of the Graduate School